TERMS AND CONDITIONS OF SALE OF WEBSITES AND OTHER DIGITAL SERVICES

 - Host – the company on whose system the Website physically resides.

-- Link, Hyperlink - a 'clickable' link embedded on a web page which may take the form of a graphic or text.
+- Link, Hyperlink – a ‘clickable’ link embedded on a web page that may take the form of a graphic or text.

-- Search Engine - a website which contains a directory of websites on the Internet enabling users to find websites by subject matter classification.
+- Search Engine – a website that contains a directory of websites on the Internet enabling users to find websites by subject matter classification.

 - Website – a collection of web pages and associated code which forms an integrated presence.

-- The Work - the subject matter of the contract between the Client and Sublime Media Ltd.
+- The Work, The Project – the subject matter of the contract between the Client and Sublime Media Ltd.

 - Maintenance – the subject matter of website maintenance between the Client and Sublime Media Ltd.

-Maintenance, if included in the contract, shall be on a month to month basis, with a minimum of £49+VAT payable in any month where updating is necessary.
-Fees will be assessed on an hourly basis at £30+VAT per hour or part thereof.
-Search engine re-submissions, other than the original submission included in the contract fee, shall not be included in the maintenance fee.
+Maintenance, if included in the contract, shall be on a month to month basis, at the agreed rate.
+Fees will be assessed on an hourly basis at the agreed hourly rate or part thereof.

 Maintenance and Correction of Errors